Joseph Muscat: 2019 political crisis and resignation

 In October 2017, investigative journalist Daphne Caruana Galizia died in a car bomb attack.
 Muscat promised to "leave no stone unturned" in the subsequent investigation.
 The opposition blamed Muscat for what they deemed a "political murder" and for the collapse of the rule of law in the country.

 The United States Federal Bureau of Investigation and Europol were immediately asked to help the Maltese police in their investigations.

-On 5 December 2017, only fifty days after the car bomb,three men - brothers, George and Alfred Degiorgio, and Vincent Muscat - were charged with the murder of Caruana Galizia.
+On 5 December 2017, only fifty days after the car bomb, three men - brothers, George and Alfred Degiorgio, and Vincent Muscat - were charged with the murder of Caruana Galizia.

 In February 2021 Vincent Muscat was sentenced to 15 years in prison after he pleaded guilty.

 In October 2022 the Degiorgio brothers were jailed for 40 years each.

 In the following two years, Muscat spoke very sparingly of the Caruana Galizia case and of the periodic protests that took place in Valletta.
 Government employees were tasked with clearing a makeshift memorial to Caruana Galizia at the Great Siege Monument in Valletta on a regular basis.

 Muscat faced accusations of failing to take action against two close aides: Keith Schembri, his chief of staff, and Konrad Mizzi, tourism and formerly energy minister, whose business and underworld links had been subject to judiciary and administrative investigations.

 Around the 2019 European elections, Muscat was touted for an EU job, possibly as successor to Donald Tusk as head of the European Council.
 His bid failed.
 While he had been a frontrunner to succeed Tusk back in 2017, in 2019 his image was tainted by the Caruana Galizia murder and the multiple reports of European institutions warning about the erosion of the rule of law in Malta.

-In late November 2019, Muscat's premiership was rocked by the arrest of prominent businessman Yorgen Fenech, also in connection with the Caruana Galizia's bomb attack, and the implication of Muscat's chief of staff Keith Schembri.
+In late November 2019, Muscat's premiership was rocked by the arrest of prominent businessman Yorgen Fenech, also in connection with the Caruana Galizia's bomb attack, and the implication of Muscat's chief of staff Schembri.
 On 25 November 2019, after protestors had called for him to resign, Muscat autonomously decided to grant presidential pardon to Melvin Theuma, considered the middleman between the executors of Caruana Galizia's murder, and the masterminds, on condition that he could link the person suspected of commissioning the murder of Caruana Galizia to those who carried out the killing, as well as those who helped provide the explosive device used.